Creative and Cultural Industries Strategy

 How will my input make a difference?

-Working with the sector will provide us the opportunity to listen to their needs, re-examine existing programs and create a plan that guides our future programs and supports to advance the industries and the economy.
+Input from those involved in the sector is essential in ensuring we create a plan that guides our future programs and supports to advance the industries and the economy.

 Where can I find related information?